 - Use a raised toilet seat or install handrail next to the toilet to help take pressure off your back when you sit on and get up from the toilet.
 Also make sure the toilet paper is easy to reach.

 - DO NOT wear high-heeled shoes.
-If you must wear them sometimes, consider wearing comfortable shoes with flat soles to and from the event or until you must put on high-heeled shoes.
+If you must wear them sometimes, consider wearing comfortable shoes with flat soles to and from the event or until you must put on high-heels.

 - Wear shoes with cushioned soles.

-- Rest your feet on a low stool while you are sitting so that your knees are higher than your hips.
+- Rest your feet on a low stool while you're sitting so that your knees are higher than your hips.

 Rely on Friends and Family

-It is important to have strong relationships with friends and family you can depend on when your back pain makes it hard to get through the day.
+It is important to have strong relationships with family and friends you can depend on when your back pain makes it hard to get through the day.

 Take time to build strong friendships at work and outside of work by using caring words and being kind.
 Give sincere compliments to the people around you.
 Respect those around you and treat them the way you like to be treated.